Isaac Paredes Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.74 team ERA ranks first among all league pitching staffs.
+- The Mariners' 3.76 team ERA ranks second among all league pitching staffs.

-- Mariners pitchers combine to allow the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- Mariners pitchers combine to give up 158 home runs (1.1 per game), the eighth-fewest in the league.

-- Woo makes the start for the Mariners, his 15th of the season.
-He is 2-4 with a 4.50 ERA and 68 strikeouts through 70 2/3 innings pitched.

-- The righty last pitched on Monday against the Cincinnati Reds, when he went five innings, allowing five earned runs while giving up four hits.
+- In his most recent time out on Tuesday against the Cincinnati Reds, the right-hander went five innings, giving up one earned run while surrendering seven hits.

-- In 14 games this season, the 23-year-old has put up an ERA of 4.50, with 8.7 strikeouts per nine innings.
-Opponents are batting .230 against him.
+- In 21 games this season, the 25-year-old has amassed an ERA of 3.83, with 8.1 strikeouts per nine innings.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.